puppetlabs/trapperkeeper-scheduler/README.md

   identifier that can be used to reference this scheduled job (e.g., for cancellation) later.
 A group identifier `group-id` can be provided that allows jobs in the same group to be stopped at the same time.
+* `cron [cron-string f]`: schedules a job that will call `f` in accordance with the cron schedule indicated by the 'cron-string'.
+Returns an identifier that can be used to reference this scheduled job (e.g. for cancellation) later.
+More information on a valid cron string can be found [here](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/CronExpression.html).
+* `cron [cron-string f group-id]`: schedules a job that will call `f` in accordance with the cron schedule indicated by the 'cron-string'.
+Returns an identifier that can be used to reference this scheduled job (e.g. for cancellation) later.
+A group identifier `group-id` can be provided that allows jobs in the same group to be stopped at the same time.
+  More information on a valid cron string can be found [here](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/CronExpression.html).
 * `after [interval-ms f]`: schedules a job that will call `f` a single time, after a delay of `interval-ms` milliseconds.
 Returns an identifier that can be used to reference this scheduled job (e.g. for cancellation) later.